-Transportation of cannabis between licensed Marijuana Establishments may only be carried out by registered Marijuana Establishment Agents using specially equipped and inspected vehicles.
+Transportation and delivery of cannabis between licensed Marijuana Establishments and residential locations may only be carried out by registered Marijuana Establishment Agents using specially equipped and inspected vehicles.
 Each vehicle will have a climate control system which provides adequate temperature and humidity control.
 For security reasons, all transportation vehicles are unmarked.
 Each vehicle contains a lockable, purpose built, security cage that is securely fitted to the vehicle.
 All vehicles are equipped with a permanently mounted GPS tracking device and two, two-way communication systems.